 Step 4: Accept the photos on your Mac and they will be saved into the Downloads folder on your Mac.

 iCloud Photos is Apple’s online photo storage service.
 When you activate iCloud Photos, all your iPhone photos get stored in iCloud so you can view and download them from your Mac.
 Note that you must be signed in with the same Apple ID on your iPhone and Mac.

-Step 2.
-On your Mac, click the Apple icon at the top left of the screen, then go to System Preferences > iCloud.
-Check the box next to iCloud Photo Library (iCloud Photos in macOS Mojave)
+Step 2: On your Mac, click the Apple icon at the top left of the screen, then go to System Preferences > Choose iCloud.
+Check the box next to iCloud Photo Library (iCloud Photos in macOS Mojave).

 If you just want to transfer several photos from iPhone to Mac and your Mac is not at your hand, Email becomes a wonderful choice.
 So read on this post and transfer photos from iPhone to Mac with Email by following the step-by-step tutorial.